 - Have children read a holiday- or winter-themed book and act out their favorite part of the story.

 - Partner with another class to have older students read holiday books to younger students.

-The holidays are also the perfect time of year to reach out to others in need.
+The holidays are also the perfect time of year to reach out to people in need.
 Suggest the class work on a project to help people in your community.

 Choose Non-Food Gifts

-It's tradition to give gifts at the holidays.
+It’s tradition for many people to give gifts at the holidays.
 This can be a token from the teacher to the students or a class gift exchange.
 Encourage non-food gifts.

-- Share KFA's Non-Food Rewards at School handout with teachers.
-This handout has ideas that can be used as a "gift" to the class, as well as ideas for small non-food gifts that could be given individually to each student.
+- Share KFA’s Non-Food Rewards at School handout with teachers and families.
+This handout has ideas that can be used as gifts to the class, as well as ideas for small non-food gifts that could be given individually to each student.

-- If there will be a class gift exchange, encourage the teacher to specify that only non-food items should be given.
+- If there will be a class gift exchange, encourage the teacher to ask that students only give non-food items.
 This information should be clearly communicated to both students and parents.

 Share these ideas or download and share our holiday tips handout with teachers and others who are planning activities.

 Stressed about the upcoming holidays?
 You are not alone – our community is here to help!